 Share the Road is in the process of creating a BFC resources page, as well as a community of practice with BFC partners to share best practices.
 Keep an eye on this page and sign up for BFC Updates by registering for the BFC Partner mailing list here.
 For now, check out our Bicycle Friendly Communities Yearbooks, which profile best practices and highly transferable programs from across Ontario, or the League of American Bicyclsts' Resources Page for guidance.

 Any local municipality, military base, aboriginal territory or regional municipality can apply to the BFC program.
 The application must be submitted with the support of the municipality that is applying.
 Usually, a community official responsible for bicycling issues completes the application.
 However, much of the application can be completed by anyone familiar with what a community has done for bicycling as long as the community’s governing body approves its final submission.
 Often, the most complete applications come from communities where city officials, public agencies and local cyclists work on it together.

 Visit the Getting Started page to learn more about the application process.

 The BFC award is valid for four years.
 If your award is coming up for renewal, Share the Road staff will contact you to let you know.

 Both new and renewing applicants fill out the same application form.
-However, if you applied in 2015 or later, you can transfer the data from your old application over to your new one.
+However, if you applied in 2018 or later, you can transfer the data from your old application over to your new one.
 Application data from prior to 2018 is still available in pdf format, simply email us at [email protected] and we can send you a copy.